Harsh19-M/Vendor-Performance-Analysis/README.md

 ### **1. Total Sales by Vendor**

 #### **Brief Explanation**
-We grouped total sales by vendor to identify which suppliers generate the highest revenue.
+Grouped total sales by vendor to identify which suppliers generate the highest revenue.
 This highlights key revenue drivers and potential concentration risk.

 #### **Code Used in ```Python```**